Basil Dean: 1914 to 1939

 Gielgud's biographer, Jonathan Croall, wrote of Dean:

 In 1924, Dean took on the joint managing directorship with Alfred Butt of the Theatre Royal, Drury Lane with the aim, much mocked at the time, of establishing a national theatre there.
 The opening production, London Life, by Arnold Bennett and Edward Knoblock, failed.
 One critic wrote that the play was unworthy of its authors and the production unworthy of Dean.
 A Midsummer Night's Dream, was successful, but, according to The Times, "did his reputation as a director of poetic drama no good".
 His colleagues' insistence on importing an American musical provoked his resignation within twelve months.

-In 1925, Dean married Lady Mercy Greville (3 April 1904 - 21 November 1968; known by her acting name, Nancie Parsons), daughter of Francis Richard Charles Guy Greville, 5th Earl of Warwick and his wife, the former Frances Evelyn Maynard.
+In 1925, Dean married Lady Mercy Greville (3 April 1904 - 21 November 1968; known by her acting name, Nancie Parsons), daughter of Francis Greville, 5th Earl of Warwick and his wife, the former Daisy Maynard.
 Dean and Parsons had one daughter, Frances Elizabeth Tessa, before their marriage was dissolved in 1933.

 In 1929, after he had directed Coward's The Vortex on Broadway, introducing Coward as an actor to American audiences, and three Coward plays in London – Easy Virtue, The Queen Was in the Parlour and Sirocco, the last of which was a conspicuous failure – Dean and Rea dissolved their partnership.

 Dean became chairman and joint managing director of Associated Talking Pictures (later Ealing Studios) in 1929.
 During the 1930s, his career alternated between cinema and theatre.
 For a while his films did well, particularly those starring Gracie Fields, but his flair for theatrical staging did not extend to the cinema, where his work as director was uninspired: the biographer Alan Strachan writes, "most of his films are inert with next to no rhythm or comedic flair", and Fields's biographer David Bret writes that Dean was "positively renowned for his complete lack of sense of humour".
 In the late 1930s, Dean fell out with Ealing Studios, where his colleagues felt that he was neglecting films in favour of his theatrical work; he was obliged to resign.

 In 1934 Dean married the Canadian-born Victoria Hopper (1909–2007).
 They had no children.
 This, his third and final marriage, was dissolved in 1948.